enyojs/ares-project/test/selenium/README.md

 	</test>
 	</suite>

-##### To execute the Ares TestNG TestCase
+##### Execute the Ares TestNG TestCase

-* To run TestCases, start the Ares IDE node server: `node ide.js -T`
+* In a terminal, start the Ares IDE node server: `node ide.js -T`
-* Click right on src/AresTestSuite java file > run as> TestNG Test
+* Click right on src/AresTestSuite java file, &rarr; run as &rarr; TestNG Test

-##### To execute the TestNG AresTesSuite
+##### Execute the TestNG AresTesSuite

-* To run TestSuite, start the Ares IDE node server: `node ide.js -T`
+* In a terminal, start the Ares IDE node server: `node ide.js -T`
-* Click right on src/testng.xml > run as > TestNG Suite
+* Click right on src/testng.xml &rarr; run as &rarr; TestNG Suite
-* The src/test-output/index.html shows the results of the TestNG Test Suite execution after a refresh on src/test-output.
+* The src/test-output/index.html file shows the results of the TestNG Test Suite execution after a refresh on src/test-output.

 **Note:** IE was tested on Windows, Chrome was tested on mac.